Port-Hamiltonian formulations of poroelastic network models: Port-Hamiltonian descriptor system formulation

-Finally, a key property for our later analysis is that the pH-DAE structure is invariant under Galerkin projection.
+Finally, a key property for our later analysis is that the pH-DAE structure is invariant under Galerkin projection in the sense that whenever we use a variational formulation and restrict the dynamics by using the same subspace as ansatz and test space; cf.~\cite{BeaMG19,Egg19,EggKLMM18}.
 This will form the basis for our forthcoming analysis, where we show that the poroelastic (network) equations introduced in \Cref{sec:model} exhibit such a pH structure.
 Since we analyze the equations in the operator formulation, which we will then call a pH-PDAE, we cannot follow the exact wording but only the spirit of \Cref{def:pH-DAE}, respectively \Cref{lem:pHequivalent}.
 Nevertheless, applying a spatial discretization by a finite element method afterwards will retain the structural properties such that the semi-discretized models are then pH-DAEs.
 Since the operator matrices are constant in time and there is no feed-through term, we consider the special case that the matrices~$P$, $S$, and~$N$ are zero.
 As a result, the requirements of \Cref{def:pH-DAE}, respectively \Cref{lem:pHequivalent}, reduce to $J$ being skew-symmetric and $E$, $R$ being symmetric as well as positive semi-definite.